 (Chickpea flour fudge )

 Winters brings in some specific vegetables in the market which are a favourite with the Sindhi community.
 The fresh green garlic is one of them.
 The tender green garlic is harvested before the cloves begin to mature.
 The bulbs are really very small at the beginning of the season, but they grow just like scallions.
 The fresh green stalk is used, just like the scallion stalk.
 This young garlic is widely used by Sindhis.
 So for today, we have Thooma wara Chawara

 which are made with this tender garlic.

-Turnips is a root which is available here only in winters.
-Turnips is another veggie which is enjoyed by the older generation of Sindhis.
+Turnips is a root that is available here only in winters.
+Turnips is another veggie that is enjoyed by the older generation of Sindhis.
 Turnips are called Gogru /Gogdu in the Sindhi language.
 It surely is an acquired taste and the younger generation refuses to even look at it.
 More about it in the next post where I shall be sharing the recipe for Chithiyal Gogdu

 Today’s thali has Bassar Paneer, which is the typical Seyal style of Sindhi cooking.
 Seyal style cooking is where we have onions as the base of the dish.

-The next dish on the menu is Masale wara Karela or Katt wara Karela.
+The next dish on the menu is Karela Sindhi Style or Dhage wara Karela or even Katt wara Karela.
 These bitter gourds are stuffed with onions and garlic.
 A lot of people shy away from these gourds as they are bitter, but if cooked in the right way, they are really delicious.
 Can you believe my 13-year-old granddaughter has been a fan of these since she was a little girl!